 - Orange Essential Oil (1 to 2 drops)

 The windows and mirrors will sparkle with this DIY cleaner.
 To prepare a DIY cleaner with the components you now have on hand, mix them and pour them into a spray bottle.
-It not only cleans well but also has a pleasant natural citrus aroma thanks to the orange essential oil, and the rubbing alcohol enables it to evaporate rapidly to prevent spots and streaks.
+It cleans well and has a pleasant natural citrus aroma thanks to the orange essential oil.
+The rubbing alcohol enables it to evaporate rapidly to prevent spots and streaks.
 Avoid cleaning windows on a hot, sunny morning or in direct sunshine since the mixture will dry too quickly and produce streaks.
 Before wiping down mirrors, apply the solution on a clean cloth or soft towel first.

 - Table Salt

 To clean tarnished brass cabinet handles, ornamental ware, fixtures, and other non-lacquered brass items, dampen a sponge with lemon juice or vinegar, then add salt.
 Scrub the surface lightly.
 Rinse with water or a damp cloth, then dry immediately using a clean, soft towel.

 This powerful DIY cleaner can remove rust stains from porcelain or enamel tubs and sinks.
 Scrub the surface with a lemon dipped in borax, then rinse.

 Caution: Do not do this to marble or granite.

 - Sudsy Ammonia (1/2 cup)